Census Dots

 Multiracial

-Of the 1,860 places in Texas, B and E is the 1257th most populous.
+B and E is ranked the 1592nd most populous place in Texas, out of 1,863 places.
 This ranking is based on the Census definition of a place, which includes incorporated places like cities, towns, and villages, as well as unincorporated census-designated places (CDPs).
+B and E was ranked the 1257th most populous place in the 2020 Census.

 B and E's White Population